goranschwarz/DbxTune/asetune/trunk/README_dbxcentral_install.txt

 ./start_ALL.sh

 		## Below is an example of how I did it
-		## Which starts 3 ASE collectors & DbxCentral
+		## Which starts DbxCentral and 3 ASE collectors

 		sybase@gorans-ub2:~/.dbxtune/dbxc/bin$ ./start_ALL.sh
 		Sourcing local environment from: /home/sybase/.dbxtune/DBXTUNE.env